-Will classes in Autumn Quarter be recorded?
+Will classes be recorded?

 Yes, all classes will have an audio-only recording via Zoom.
 Audio recordings will be available on the Canvas site for each class.
 These audio recordings will be available for 1-2 weeks after the class period.
 The purpose of the audio recordings is to provide an asynchronous mode of attendance for students who need to quarantine or isolate due to COVID.
 Students who miss in-person classes due to COVID-related quarantine or isolation should email the Dean of Students office to provide notification of the absence before accessing the recordings.
 Asynchronous attendance via the audio recordings will be permitted until the University Contact Tracing Team has approved the student to return to in-person attendance.

 Note: The audio recordings may not provide a substitute for some classes with a significant experiential component.
 For such experiential classes, please consult with the instructor and the Dean of Students.